emaicus/Rangers-and-Ruffians/docs/Tome_of_the_Ancients.md

 ### The Macabre Manual

 __Tier 0:__
-* __Detect Death:__ _(Cost: 0)_ You may make perception checks to detect nearby corpses.
+* __Detect Death:__ You may make perception checks to detect nearby corpses.
-* __Drain Spirit:__ _(Cost: 0)_ Steal 1 point of an enemies inner fire and add it to your own.
+* __Drain Spirit:__ Steal 1 point of an enemies inner fire and add it to your own.
 The increased inner fire lasts for one hour.
 If an entity reaches -10 inner fire, it instantly dies.
-* __Ghastly Visage:__ _(Cost: 0)_ Make yourself look like a horrible monster.
+* __Ghastly Visage:__ Make yourself look like a horrible monster.
 Gain advantage on intimidation checks.
-* __Isolate:__ _(Cost: 0)_ Force an entity to make an inner fire saving throw against your spell power.
+* __Isolate:__ Force an entity to make an inner fire saving throw against your spell power.
 On failure, sever any magical or psychic connections that they maintain with other entities.
 Such connections can not be re-established so long as you maintain concentration.
-* __Minor Death Coil:__ _(Cost: 0)_ Fire a ball of pure death from your hand.
+* __Minor Death Coil:__ Fire a ball of pure death from your hand.
 Deals 1d4 damage.
 Heals undead.
-* __Night Terror:__ _(Cost: 0)_ Force a sleeping entity to make a disadvantaged inner fire saving throw against your spell power.
+* __Night Terror:__ Force a sleeping entity to make a disadvantaged inner fire saving throw against your spell power.
 On failure, impose your will on them by manifesting yourself in their dreams.
-* __Rot:__ _(Cost: 0)_ Cause an item to rot or deal 1d6 damage.
+* __Rot:__ Cause an item to rot or deal 1d6 damage.
 Must touch the item.
-* __Sentient Shadow:__ _(Cost: 0)_ Bring to life a sentient shadow.
+* __Sentient Shadow:__ Bring to life a sentient shadow.
 The shadow lasts for one minute or three turns, and will follow your orders.
 The shadow is capable of influencing objects by manipulating their shadows.
 The shadow is capable of attacking for 1d2 damage, and has a strength of -3.
 It can be killed by being exposed to bright light.
-* __Shadow:__ _(Cost: 0)_ Move like shadow through the darkness.
+* __Shadow:__ Move like shadow through the darkness.
 Gain advantage on stealth checks when in shadow.
-* __Vampiric Touch:__ _(Cost: 0)_ Touch an enemy and deal 1d4 damage.
+* __Vampiric Touch:__ Touch an enemy and deal 1d4 damage.
 Increase your health by the damage dealt.
-* __Vivify:__ _(Cost: 0)_ Make something rotten or dead appear living.
+* __Vivify:__ Make something rotten or dead appear living.

 __Tier 1:__
 * __Bloodlust:__ _(Cost: 1)_ Cast a spell of an ally which sends them into a frenzy.
 Their intelligence and perception is decreased by 3 for the duration, but they are granted an additional attack action on their turn.